dsoto/ensp-202-notes/motivation.md

 # Motivation

 This course deals with the application of mathematics to imprecise, real-world applications.
+In order to move from prescribed textbook problems to more open-ended ones, we need to develop some further skills.

-What does it mean to think mathematically?
-How is applied mathematics different from mathematics as you understand it?
+For example, what does it mean to think mathematically?
+How is applied mathematics -- using math to tackle problems -- different from mathematics as you understand it?

-What questions are you curious about that will require quantitative thinking to answer.
+## Why are you in college?

+- What is important about your degree?
+- Is the diploma important?
+- Is your choice of major important?
+- Are the abilities you will develop important?

+## Why are you in college?

+- One popular reason is to have better employment
+- To get better employment one needs better skills
+- Applied mathematics skills are valuable for many jobs and problems

+## Why is math important to you?

+- Do you see yourself using math in the future?
+- What kinds of math do you think are most important?

+## The power of mathematics

-Mathematics sharpens your common sense.
+- Mathematics sharpens your common sense.

-Many critical questions about the environment, government, and social justice are essentially mathematics questions.
+- Many critical questions about the environment, government, and social justice are essentially mathematics questions.

-We will demonstrate the power of basic mathematical concepts to gain insight into these sorts of problems.
+- We will demonstrate the power of basic mathematical concepts to gain insight into these sorts of problems.

-We will learn how to create simple models that enable us to gain insight into the problem we are investigating.
+## The power of mathematics

 Mathematics allows you to see the similar structure in many different situations.
 It is similar to the way a knowledge of music allows you to